|CAREER||1 UAA||6 NCAAs|

 He was recognized as the 2012 and 2014 Division III Eaton Pride NGCA National Coach of the Year and Division III Eaton Pride NGCA Central Region Coach of the Year.
 Curtis was also honored as the 2015 UAA Coach of the Year.

-This past spring, Curtis guided the Bears to a third-place finish at the 2015 NCAA Division III Championship.
-The Bears placed in the top-three in all 12 tournaments played and tied a single-season school record with six wins.
-WashU also set the single-season school record with a 312.77 scoring average and finished the season ranked No. 3 in the Golfstat Division III head-to-head rankings.
+In 2015, he guided the Bears to a third-place finish at the 2015 NCAA Division III Championship.
+WashU placed in the top-three in all 12 tournaments played and tied a single-season school record with six wins.
+The Bears also set the single-season school record with a 312.77 scoring average and finished the season ranked No. 3 in the Golfstat Division III head-to-head rankings.

 Under Curtis’ leadership four student-athletes earned a total of 11 Women’s Golf Coaches Association (WGCA) All-America honors, including four-time first-team honoree Olivia Lugar (2012-15).
 Lugar was also honored as the Ping Division III National Player of the Year and Rookie of the Year in 2012.